PoliticalGraveyard.com

 Callie Weaver — of Bay Minette, Baldwin County, Ala.
 Republican.
 Alternate delegate to Republican National Convention from Alabama, 1960.
 Female.
 Still living as of 1960.

-Gwendolyn C. Webb — Candidate for Presidential Elector for Alabama.
+Gwendolyn C. Webb — Independent candidate for Presidential Elector for Alabama, 2004 (on behalf of Ralph Nader and Jan D. Pierce).
 Female.
 Still living as of 2004.

 Effie B. Wesley — of Girard (now part of Phenix City), Russell County, Ala.
 Postmaster at Girard, Ala., 1889.
 Female.
 Burial location unknown.